sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

 | ε\ :sub:`i` = *Y*\ :sub:`i` - *Ŷ*\ :sub:`i`

-Thit is of course what we saw earlier, and unless I specifically refer to some other kind of residual, thit is the one I am talking about.
+This is of course what we saw earlier, and unless I specifically refer to some other kind of residual, this is the one I am talking about.
 So there is nothing new here.
 I just wanted to repeat myself.
 One drawback to using ordinary residuals is that they are always on a different scale, depending on what the outcome variable is and how good the regression